 Another highlight is a touching tribute to Richard Wright, "A Boat Lies Waiting."
 Laid back and reminiscent of Wright's creative work with Floyd in the early '70s, it has more strong lyrics:

 It rocks you to the core

 Musically, wistful piano and slide guitar give it a "Pillow of Winds" feel.
 It would have fit well on Meddle.

-Although the songs jump around sonically there's a Floyd-ish cohesion to Rattle That Lock.
-Similar acoustic instrumentals begin and end the album, and of course the guitar playing, feel, and voice of each song is decidedly Gilmour.
-It might not be a classic but it's definitely a strong addition to his solo catalog.
+Although the songs jump around sonically, there's a Floyd-ish cohesion to Rattle That Lock.
+Similar acoustic instrumentals begin and end the album, and the guitar playing, feel, and voice of each song is singularly Gilmour.
+It might not be a classic, but it's definitely a strong addition to his solo catalog.